livlab/digital-humanities-journalism/README.md

 # digital-humanities-journalism
-The what (and how) digital humanities and new nerds want to explore together
+The what (and how) digital humanities and news nerds want to explore together

 Started here with Joe Germuska: https://twitter.com/JoeGermuska/status/615862917997699072